JunexQU/junexqu.github.io/publications.md

 - **Junxi Qu**, et al. Distributive impacts of transport accessibility improvements in the Yangtze River Delta region 2015–2020.
 Under reveiw in JTG.
 - **Junxi Qu, Tianren Yang, and Yang Zhou**.
 Multimodal transport network and urban growth: A comprehensive evaluation in China.
 Drafted.
-- **Junxi Qu and Si Qiao**.
-Dockless Bike Sharing as a Solution Beyond Last Mile to Public Transit.
-Drafted.
 - **Junxi Qu, Dan Lv and Yang Song**.
 Carbon Emissions in the Context of Multimodal Transport Networks: A Focus on Quantile Effects and Modal Interactions

 ---